Feedback Loops

 Positive vs. Negative Feedback Loops: What’s the Difference?

-Emotional Feedback Loops: How Feelings Drive Our Habits
+Emotional Feedback Loops: How Feelings Shape Habits

 A common measurement of a new behavior is our emotional reaction.
 We evaluate success by how we feel.
 We ask, “how do I feel now?”
 However, the behavior-emotional response feedback loop is instantaneous.
 Following an action, we act almost immediately experience an emotion.
 Emotions may reinforce or deter further action depending on the valence and intensity of the emotion.